 culture and acknowledges the value

+of being bilingual.
 The development of a child’s first

 language can be supported by